batrataj/NEXUS-SEC/README.md

 ---

-## Dataset
+# Dataset

-The dataset used in this project contains network traffic information including packet statistics, flow duration, and communication features between network devices.
+The dataset used in this project contains network traffic information including packet statistics, flow duration, and communication features between devices in a network.

 Examples of analyzed features include: